WowGeeWhiz/WowGeeWhiz/README.md

 Hey, my name is Ethan Johnson, and you've stumbled accross my GitHub!
-Feel free to look through my previous coding projects.
+Feel free to look through my coding projects.
-I have coded programs in Java, C#, and C++ (none of my C++ files are on GitHub).
+I have coded programs in Java, C#, and C++ (All of my C++ code was for personal projects during highschool and is not on my GitHub).

 Thanks for your interest!
+Find me on Discord: [WowGeeWhiz#4166](https://discord.com/channels/WowGeeWhiz#4166) Find me on Steam: [WowGeeWhiz](https://steamcommunity.com/id/WowGeeWhiz/) Find me on Twitter: [@WowGeeWhiz](https://twitter.com/WowGeeWhiz)